-Finding: The proposed code amendments limit lot averaging in subdivisions.
+Finding: Complies as Proposed.
+The proposed code amendments limit lot averaging in subdivisions.
 The lot averaging provisions apply to new subdivisions within the R-10, R-8, R-6, R-5 and R-3.5 zones.
-Currently, lot sizes are permitted to vary and be less than the minimum zone average by 20%. {FINDINGS REFLECTING FINAL PLANNING COMMISSION RECOMMENDATION REGARDING LOT AVERAGING TO BE INSERTED HERE}
+Currently, lot sizes are permitted to vary and be less than the minimum zone average by 20 percent.
+The new limitations proposed to lot averaging may affect the layout and lot count for some subdivisions, resulting in fewer lots than may otherwise fit within a subdivision.
+Minimum density standards will continue to apply to all new subdivisions.